JohnPlamoottil/se_project_aroundtheus/README.md

 **Images**

-- downloaded the images from the sprint3 platform
+- retrieved the images from the sprint3 platform
 - or the images could be directly exported from Figma is another method
 - optimized them so the projects load faster